dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 「Here are 23 of them.」In contrast, the second form gives us the energy for 1 mole, a human-sized amount.
 The second form is more meaningful.

-Similarly, the speed of light 𝑐 is commonly quoted as (approximately) 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae
+Similarly, the speed of light 𝑐 is commonly quoted as (approximately)

-68

-3 Symmetry and conservation

 3×108 ms.